Skip to content

 Why not Elixir for our REST JSON API?

-Elixir is the wrong tool for the job.
+Despite the popularity of Pheonix and it's rails-esque way of doing things, Elixir is simply the wrong tool for the job due to the nature of the language.
 Elixir’s power lies in real-time systems and fault tolerance.
 Elixir has characteristics that can make it challenging to write the complex business logic that REST APIs can demand.

 • Lack of Object-Oriented structures